Last updated on November 6th, 2023 at 01:56 pm

 2. Prodiscus Jokeri

 If you are looking for an overstable disc that is meant for approach shots, then the Jokeri from Prodiscus is a good fit.
-Based on my experience with the disc on the field, I consider it as one of the best approach discs I have ever used.
-This disc has truly elevated my game with its straight-flight and reliable fade and its ability to give more control to the player.
+In my field experience, this disc stands out as one of the best approach discs I’ve ever used, elevating my game with its straight flight, reliable fade, and enhanced player control.

 My experience in the field with Jokeri was a good one.
 Once I threw it, I found that it does stay on the straight line and glides for a long time.
 It is reliably overstable, even as time progresses and it is beat in.